Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

+\begin{prop} Let $\pog$ be a periodic orbit graph where $G$ is $(2,2)$-tight.
+If $\pofw$ is infinitesimally rigid on $\Tor^2$ for some realization $\p$, then $\bm$ is constructive. \end{prop}

 \begin{proof} We will show the contrapositive.
 Suppose that $\bm$ is not constructive, and therefore there exists a subgraph $\pogp \subseteq \pog$ with $|E'| = 2|V'| - 2$ and no constructive cycles.
 Let $T'$ be a spanning tree in $G'$, and expand $T'$ to a spanning tree $T$ of all of $G$.
-This is always possible, since $G$ is connected.
+This is always possible, since $\pofw$ is infinitesimally rigid on $\Tor^2$, and therefore $G$ is connected.

 Perform the $T$-gain procedure on $\pog$.
 Every edge in $T$ and therefore in $T'$ will have zero gains, and hence no other edge in $E'$ may have non-zero gain, since the $T$-gain procedure preserves net cycle gains.